TomMunoz3772/electroacPy/README.md

 ## Installation
 ### Before Starting

-- The following steps have been verified on **Windows** and **Linux** for Python versions 3.9 to 3.11.
+- The following steps have been verified on **Windows** and **Linux** for Python versions 3.9 to 3.12.
 For **macOS**, only version 3.9 has been tested.
 However, in theory, any version of Python should work as long as all dependencies are available.
-- You may want to try out different Python versions by creating multiple Conda environments (see **Step 1**).
+- You may want to try out different Python versions by creating multiple Conda environments.

 ### Setting Up Python with Conda